 - Students will need to complete this placement exam prior to meeting with their Advisor.

 - After a student completes the EdReady math placement, there will be a message informing

 - If students are content with their math placement, they can exit the program.

-- If students would like to increase their math level, students can opt into the EdReady course allowing them to study (20 hours or less) and potentially improve their math placement.
+- If students would like to increase their math level, students can opt into the EdReady study paths allowing them to study (20 hours or less) and potentially improve their math placement.